fabioellger/fabioellger.github.io/_pages/research.md

 *The Electoral Consequences of New Political Actors: Evidence from the German Greens.* With Tom Arend and Antonio Valentim.
  Cond.
 Accepted at *British Journal of Political Science.*

-*A Peril to Pluralism?
-How Crimes Against Politicians Undermine Local Democratic Representation.* With Jeyhun Alizade, Marius Grünewald, Thomas Tichelbäcker.
+*Does Political Violence Undermine Descriptive Representation?
+The Case of Women in Politics.* With Jeyhun Alizade, Marius Grünewald, Thomas Tichelbäcker.
  [OSF Preprint](https://osf.io/rnf4d/).
 Cond.
 Accepted at *European Journal of Political Research.*

 [Local Newspaper Decline and Political Polarization – Evidence from a Multi-Party Setting.](https://doi.org/10.1017/S0007123424000243)